tkimhofer/msbrowser/_pkgdown/index.md

 MSbrowser addresses the need to make peak picking of LC-MS data more transparent and reproducible across platforms!
 Key features of the app include:

 - Generation of LC-MS experiment summary statistics
-- User-interactive LC-MS data visualisatons that allow gaining insight into raw MS data structure
+- User-interactive LC-MS data visualisations that allow gaining insight into raw MS data structure
 - Parameter testing and fine-tuning for xcms peak picking algorithms (*centWave* and *matchFilter*)
 - Fast and interactive visualisations of xcms peak picking results